Mental Health Tips

 Did you ever notice how bored, moody or irritated you feel when you have no access to Wi-Fi or internet data?

-The need for validation, acceptance is increasing among us and the primary culprit here is our smart phones.
+The need for validation from others is so common and the culprit is those several social media apps on smart phones.

 There are people who seriously get upset with a drop in their follower count or likes and comments.